jacek-korzemski/youtube-music-app-back/README.md

 `php backend/cli/index.php -a clear_database` - in case that update_all action messed something up, and fetched data from some other channels that you wanted to - this action will clear database from every record that has channel_id different than ids from channels table.

 `php backend/cli/index.php -a clear_404` - hide records that was removed or set to private in youtube.

+# DEMO

+If you want to see the app in action - you can see it here: `http://react.metalmusic.pl/`